Mitzelldone/JavaScript30/The 30 Projects/20 - Speech Detection/readme.md

 recognition.interimResults = true;
 ```

--`window.SpeechRecognition` is a Web Speech API.
+- `window.SpeechRecognition` is a Web Speech API.
 You can learn more about speech recognition @ [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).

--`recognition.interimResults = true` makes sure that results are available while we are speaking
+- `recognition.interimResults = true` makes sure that results are available while we are speaking

 **Append a paragraph to the `div.words`, this is where the converted text goes initially.**